yalexhwang/marti-study-room/README.md

 # Marti's Study Room

-Marti's Study Room has been rebuilt from the original, as a complete web application with a database connection.
+Marti's Study Room has been rebuilt from the original(https://github.com/yalexhwang/Marti-vocab-study), as a complete web application with a database connection.
 My student can review vocabulary, manage words in the database, or take a quiz.
 Results of a quiz completed is saved to the database in order to track her progress over time.